LDF913/forme/README.md

 	  flex: 3,
 	  validator: (value) => (value ?? '').isEmpty ? 'can not be empty !' : null,
 	).build();

+formController.dispose();//don't forget to call dispose() method on FormController if you no need it any more!!!
 ```

 ## form method